aaronparker/nerdio-actions/tools/README.md

 ### Uninstall-OmnissaAgents.ps1

 Uninstalls Omnissa agents on a Windows virtual machine.
-This script queries the local system for installed Win32 software from Omnissa, LLC and Omnissa, determines the uninstall strings for each installed application and uninstalls the application.
+This script queries the local system for installed Win32 software from **Omnissa, LLC** and **Omnissa**, determines the uninstall strings for each installed application and uninstalls the application.
 Actions are logged to `C:\Windows\Logs\Uninstall-OmnissaAgents`.

 ![](./img/omnissa-installed.png)